STAY CONNECTED DURING YOUR TRIP IN ITALY

-It can very much improve the quality of your trip.
-Although wifi is common in all possible accommodations, having access to connection anywhere is a great perk during your travels.
-You can read and send emails, chat and call with WhatsApp, use Google Maps, share your experience with Facebook and use all the Apps you are used to having constant access to at home.
+Although most hotels and accommodations in Italy have wifi, having access to the internet anywhere is a great perk during your travels.
+You can read and send emails, text and call people with WhatsApp, use Google Maps to avoid getting lost and share your experiences with Facebook.

-Step 1: Your phone need to unlocked.
+Step 1: Your phone needs to be unlocked

 Step 2: Decide which service to use

-Iliad offers the same service for €8/month (prices of 2018).
+Iliad offers the same service for €8/month (prices as of 2018).
 Both require a €10 one-time signup fee.
-So, if you’re going for a week or a few weeks, these options will be around €18—€20 for more internet than you need and unlimited calls/text messages.
+So, if you’re going to stay in Italy for a week or a few weeks, these options will be around 18 to 20 euro for plenty of internet access and unlimited calls/text messages.
 You can purchase both of these services online.
-Head to a shop and within a few hours, your service will be active.
+Head to a shop and your service will be active within a few hours.
 Don’t forget to bring your passport!
-When you leave Italy or decide you no longer want the service, just stop paying with no additional fee.
+When you leave Italy or decide you no longer want the service, just stop paying to cancel it.

-what countries can I contact Free?
+whICH countries can I contact FOR Free?

 Iliad’s plan offers free international calls to the following countries: